Standard Paper Structure

 - Papers end with a conclusion, which echoes the introduction, emphasizes the implications of the work, and may make recommendations based on the findings.

 Sometimes, essays include a counterargument.
 This may take the form of a section near the end of the paper in which the writer acknowledges and responds to alternative positions from the literature or anticipated critique from a critical or skeptical reader.
-The counterargument is often signalled by a phrase like “Some scholars have claimed” or “Critics of this position might argue.”
+The counterargument is often signaled by a phrase like “Some scholars have claimed” or “Critics of this position might argue.”
 Describe the counterargument charitably and accurately, then answer it with a rebuttal using clear evidence.

 Longer, more complex research documents are often broken into subsections, which may be demarcated by section headings.
 In theses, the document will be divided into chapters.
 However, the general flow of even a lengthy research document still follows the sequence of first framing the project in the introduction, then providing relevant background or context, delivering analysis and evidence, and finally identifying conclusions and recommendations.